 “We decided to enter this case to contribute to the defense of access to information, protected as a constitutional right in Puerto Rico.
 The people of Puerto Rico have the right to know the entire operation and bases for decisions of the FOMB, which will affect present and future generations.
 The FOMB has a duty to be transparent in all its processes,” a spokesperson for EA said.

-The amici brief focuses on FOMB’s claim to Eleventh Amendment immunity from suit.
+The amici brief focuses on FOMB’s claim to sovereign immunity from suit.
 Our brief recounts the long history of Puerto Rico’s right of public access to government information from the conclusion of the Spanish-American War to present, which was enshrined by statute in 1905 and later recognized as a constitutional right.
 Creating this robust right waived any claim to substantive sovereign immunity Puerto Rico might have in its own courts.
 FOMB, because it claims to be part of Puerto Rico’s government with the same sovereign immunity, likewise waived substantive immunity from liability in these actions.
 And Congress, by selecting federal court as the exclusive forum for actions against FOMB, abrogated its forum immunity from suit in federal court.
 The brief also highlights FOMB’s waiver of immunity through its litigation conduct and the important federalism and fairness principles that would be violated if the suit were dismissed:

 “The sovereignty of the people of Puerto Rico is vanquished, not vindicated, by extinguishing a cause of action they created in their constitution to immunize a government they do not elect.”